sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  - For the `namespace`, select **ace**, which you made a mental note of earlier.
  - Ignore the `NodePort` under `Quick start` and select `Advanced` instead.
 (You will complete the `NodePort` shortly.)
  - Into the `Content Server URL` field, paste the contents of the `Content URL` from the clipboard.
 This vital piece links the BAR file to this Helm Chart.
- - Tick the `Local default Queue Manager` button.
-This is because this deployment will include a local queue manager.
+ - Tick the `Local default Queue Manager` option.
+This specifies that this deployment will include a local queue manager.
  - For the `Secret name` specify **orders-secret** as prepared earlier.
 This Secret adds sensitive configuration information (such as API key and a certificate) to this Integration Server, so that it can communicate with Event Streams.
  - For the `Image pull secret` specify **sa-ace**.
 This Secret was created when the Cloud Pack for Integration was installed, and it contains the credentials for ICP to access its private docker repository.
  - For the `NodePort`, we recommend **orders.10.0.0.1.nip.io**.
 We recommend that the first part (**orders** in this case) is identical to the `Integration Server name`, because there is a 1 to 1 relationship here.
  - For the `Queue manager name`, specify **acemqserver**.
 This defines the name that ICP will give to the associated local queue manager (which matches what we specified in the `MQOutput` node earlier).
  - For the `Certificate alias name`, specify **escert**.
 This is used by the Integration Server when it connects to Event Streams.
 You defined the value **escert** earlier, when you created the Secret.
- - Lower down, you could also specify the `Integration Server name`.
+ - Note that you could also specify the `Integration Server name`.
 However, we recommend that you leave this blank, so that the Helm Chart name (**orders** in this case) is used.

  ![](./images/cipdemo/ace_hc_5.png)
  ![](./images/cipdemo/ace_hc_6b.png)